-Most wagyu are raised by breeders for about seven months and then sent to auction to be sold to farmers who will raise them.
+Most wagyu are raised by breeders for eight to ten months and then sent to auction to be sold to farmers who will raise them.
 Special attention is given to creating an environment where the cattle can live comfortably.
 These stress-free environments are said to give the beef its tender quality.
-Pregnant cows and breeding cattle graze on pasture, while calves and other cattle are fed high-grade rice plants, wheat and hay.
+Pregnant cows and breeding bulls graze on pasture, while calves and other bulls are fed high-grade rice plants, wheat and hay.
 Clean water, fresh air, spacious ranches and detailed, individualized care are all factors in raising wagyu worthy of their luxurious status.

 Grading and the "Wagyu Olympics"

-Globally renowned for its extremely high quality, marbled fat and unctuous texture, wagyu must meet strict grading criteria set by the Japan Meat Grading Association.
+Globally renowned for its extremely high quality, meat and unctuous texture, wagyu must meet strict grading criteria set by the Japan Meat Grading Association.

 The beef is graded on two scales, one being the ratio of meat yielded from edible cuts of beef (A-class to C-class), and the quality of marbled fat (1 to 5).
 Should you decide to give wagyu a try, look for wagyu ranked A-4 or A-5, the best quality.
-The meat's marbling content, color and luster, firmness and texture and aroma are all determined when grading the beef.
+The meat's marbling content, color and luster, firmness and texture and fat brightness and quality are all determined when grading the beef.

 Look for the wagyu logo